-U of T Accessibility Services is located at: 455 Spadina Avenue, 4th Floor, Suite 400 (Just north of College Street)

-Toronto, Ontario, M5S 2G8 Phone: 416-978-8060
+U of T Accessibility Services is located at: 455 Spadina Avenue, 4th Floor, Suite 400 (Just north of College Street) Toronto, Ontario, M5S 2G8 Phone: 416-978-8060 Email: accessibility.services@utoronto.ca Learners may also be assigned to an On-Location Accessibility Advisor depending on their needs.

-Email: accessibility.services@utoronto.ca

-Students may also be assigned to an On-Location Accessibility Advisor depending on their needs.
 On-Location Accessibility Advisors are located across campus.
 Details of where your Advisor is located will be shared when an Intake appointment is scheduled or when booking a follow up appointment.

-Further information and office hours for U of T Accessibility Services are available at https://studentlife.utoronto.ca/department/accessibility-services/
+Further information and office hours for U of T Accessibility Services are available at Student Life.